-A futurologist, and Chief Executive of GFF – a strategic futures research organization, David Smith’s 30 year diverse business career has made him recognisable as one of the world’s leading futurists and strategic thinkers.
-GFF prepares views of the future on many topics including the Travel and Tourism industry, the world Insurance markets and visions of the future for government, the food, real estate, information technology and communications industries.
+A futurologist, and Chief Executive of Global Futures and Foresight (GFF) – a strategic futures research organization, David’s 35-year technology, marketing and business career has made him recognisable as one of the world’s leading futurists and strategic thinkers.

 He has advised the UK and EU governments on strategic research investment decisions.